NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Add URL option to image upload.
 - [ ] Add social media sharing on site
 - [ ] Add printing option to volunteer biographies
-- [ ] Shrink image on landing page, too much space not doing enough
-- [ ] Integrate searching code into own volunteer archive navigation
+- [ ] Integrate searching/caching code into volunteer-archive navigation

 # DEVLOG

+## May 1, 2020
+- Improved COMINTERN document data representation
+- Finished the site templates, all files are now correctly rendered
+- Updated index so that background image takes up less space and the site directory is now immediately visible
+- Updated sitemap to include the new files

 ## Apr 25, 2020
 - Added templates for navigating the COMINTERN archives by tags and by hierarchical index.